Rideshare driving is a great way to get a leg-up and make some extra cash, but it is not a good place to get stuck without coverage.

 This period refers to the specific time period where your app is turned on but you are still waiting for or haven’t yet accepted a customer request.

-This is the gap period where you are neither covered by your standard personal insurance policy or the rideshare app policy.
+This is the gap period where you are not covered by your standard personal insurance policy or the rideshare app policy.
 If your company insurance policy provides coverage at this point, it will be very limited.
 This means that you and your vehicle are left vulnerable during this crucial period.

 Period 2: Covered by Uber or Lyft Company Insurance Policy